reactive-python/reactpy-django/docs/src/reference/hooks.md

 ??? warning "Only serializable data may be stored"

-    Values are serialized with `#!python dill`, so most common Python objects are supported, but objects holding un-picklable resources (e.g. open file handles or network connections) will fail.
+    Values are serialized with `#!python dill`, so most common Python objects are supported, but objects holding resources that are not picklable (e.g. open file handles or network connections) will fail.

 ---